Shahid Merali

 - led many other domains including training clinical educator colleagues (primary and secondary care) who teach students on placement; assessment design and implementation (including OSCEs and workplace-based assessments) and assessor training; and the training, management, and mentorship of faculty

-In my role as the Clinical Lead for Quality Management and Training Standards with the RCGP, I lead the development of quality standards for GP training programmes and trainers in all training settings.
+In my role as the Clinical Lead for Quality Management and Training Standards with the RCGP, I lead the development of quality standards for postgraduate GP training programmes and trainers/supervisors in all training settings.
 I coordinate the development of systems for quality management of GP training including the collection and analysis of data from Trainee Portfolios.
-I am responsible to train and support RCGP quality representatives (External Advisers).
+I am responsible to lead and support RCGP quality representatives (External Advisers).
 In this role, I am a member of the GP Specialty Advisory Committee, The GP Specialty Training Board, the Workplace Based Assessment Core Group, and the Deanery Assessment Reference Group.

 In my role as a Curriculum Editor with the RCGP, I have a leading role in the creation, continued development and quality assurance of the curriculum modules and other educational materials in the MRCGP curriculum.

-I am an enthusiastic and dedicated professional with a real love for primary care.
+I am an enthusiastic and dedicated professional with a real love for primary health care.
 As my career has developed, I have gained satisfaction from promoting improved patient outcomes at scale.
 In my clinical role I enjoy designing services to benefit thousands of patients.
-In my educational role I value the opportunity to improve the educational journey of medical students and doctors in training, to benefit exponential numbers of future patients.
+In my educational role I value the opportunity to improve the educational journey of medical students and postgraduate doctors in training, to benefit exponential numbers of future patients.

 External positions